-When you think of Provence and the French countryside, you're sure to see lavender fields and bright sunshine.
+When you think of Provence and the French countryside, you're sure to envision lavender fields and bright sunshine.
 While there are many elements that contribute to the French Country style of decorating, the resulting look is always rustic, old-world, and welcoming.

-Colors used to decorate in the French Country style come from the full spectrum of the color wheel.
-All of these are found in this wonderful decorating style.
+The colors used to decorate in the French Country style come from the full spectrum of the color wheel.
+All of these are found in this wonderful decorating style:

-Tiles, either stone or ceramic, form the border.
+No real French Country home is complete without a stone fireplace.
+A heavy beam at the top serves as a mantle and tiles—either stone or ceramic—form the border.
 The hearth is clay or brick, and herbs, copper pots, and iron accessory pieces hang on the side walls.

 New or reproduction rustic furniture has the ambiance of curved panels, hand-carved decorations, and raw wood.
 And no room decorated in the French Country style would be complete without an armoire to store pots and pans, clothing, bed or bath linens, or tableware.